Mortgage Learning Center

 A loan pre-approval simplifies the home buying and mortgage process by allowing your lender to review a lot of your documentation up front.
 As a pre-approved buyer, your offer on a home will be taken more seriously because it shows that you are qualified to borrow up to a certain amount of money.

 The lender will review your credit report and talk to you about your income, assets, and liabilities to determine which loan program(s) you may qualify for, the maximum amount you can borrow, and the interest rates you will be offered.
-They may review income, asset, and liability documentation during this phase as well.
+They will review income, asset, and liability documentation during this phase as well.
 A mortgage pre-approval is generally valid for 60 to 90 days.
 Keep in mind that your mortgage pre-approval does not completely guarantee your loan will be approved.
 Your final loan approval is completed by a mortgage underwriter who will review the documentation you’ve supplied to your Loan Officer and determine if you are able to qualify for your loan.

 When you grant a lender permission to pull your credit for a pre-approval it constitutes what is known as a hard inquiry.
 A hard inquiry could affect your credit score slightly.
 However, don’t let that stop you from shopping multiple lenders to compare and contrast rates and programs.
 The major credit bureaus see the value in comparison shopping and provide an exception for homebuyers.
 Rather than count every mortgage credit pull against you, credit bureaus treat all of the hard inquiries within a certain time period as one, big credit pull.
 The time frame depends on the scoring model the lender uses.